 + Governor Howard Dean, M.D.

-The poorest can’t access the private sector due to cost.
+The private sector cannot deliver on cost.
 The public sector fails to deliver on quality.
-And philanthropy can produce pockets of excellence, but can’t achieve the scale needed.
+And philanthropy produces pockets of excellence, but can’t scale.

-As a result, there is a huge market of people who are not served by these three standard approaches.
-But there is a fourth way — what we call durable healthcare.
+As a result, there is a huge market of people who are left out.

-Durable healthcare is a healthcare system design that solves for the poorest patients.
-It’s a public-private partnership that enables a nonprofit healthcare company to be paid by the government to deliver healthcare within the government’s infrastructure.
+Integrated healthcare is a healthcare system that puts patients at the center of its design.
+It’s a public-private partnership that enables a nonprofit healthcare company to be paid by the government to deliver healthcare within the government’s infrastructure, while strategically accessing philanthropy to allow for innovation and best practices.

 It brings together the quality of the private sector, access of the public sector, and innovation enabled by philanthropy.
 And it ties core financing to performance.